 What Makes a Gin More “Valuable”?

-Some types of gin are more difficult to make, and London Dry Gin is one of them.
-It must adhere to strict legal rules: only natural botanicals can be used, and no flavors, sweeteners, or colorings can be added after distillation.
-This makes it particularly challenging to achieve complex, layered flavors, as distillers must rely solely on the distillation process.
-Besides, advanced methods like vacuum distillation add further complexity and cost, requiring specialized equipment and expertise.
+Some types of gin are more difficult to make like London Dry Gin.
+You can't cut corners - the rules say you can only use natural stuff, and once you're done distilling, that's it - no flavors, sweeteners, or colorings can be added after distillation.
+This adds extra challenge to achieve complex, layered flavors, as distillers must rely solely on the distillation process.
+Besides, some gin makers even use fancy vacuum systems to get it right, but that means expensive equipment and expertise.

-Gins made with multi-step processes, such as hybrid distillation (combining steeping and vapor infusion) or individual botanical distillation or barrel aging, require more time and labor, which adds to their value.
+Some gins need extra steps to make them special such as hybrid distillation (combining steeping and vapor infusion) or individual botanical distillation or barrel aging, taking more time and labor, which adds to their value.

 While not part of the gin itself, premium packaging (e.g. custom bottles) and branding play a significant role in perceived value.
 A high-end look and effective marketing can elevate a gin’s price point.